StevenLomon/stock-market-big-data-project-spark-bigquery/README.md

 The DAG is written in VSCode and at the same time, a GitHub Actions workflow is written.
 This ensures that the code is automatically tested and, if passed, deployed to Composer whenever there are pushes to the `main` branch.
 (This is my first time using any sort of CI/CD workflow so it's completely new and uncomfortable but the only focus is to just fail forward!!)

+In order for the workflow to work, a connection needs to be made between GitHub Actions and Google Cloud.
+This can be done in one of two ways: the simpler way is to download and store a JSON key file.
+This however is not recommended by Google themselves: "Service account keys could pose a security risk if compromised.
+We recommend you avoid downloading service account keys and instead use the Workload Identity Federation."
+(To get hands-on experience with the Workload Identity Federation, I did my best to see it through:
+In IAM & Admin, a Pool called `github-actions-pool` is created in Workload Identity Federation.
+OIDC is chosen as Identity Provider Type and `github-provider` is entered as Provider ID.
+The Issuer URL is `https://token.actions.githubusercontent.com` and the allowed audience in this case is `https://github.com/StevenLomon/stock-market-big-data-project-spark-bigquery`.
+The CEL expression and attribute mapping value for google.subject is entered as `"system:serviceaccount:" + "github.com/" + attributes.repository + ":" + attributes.workflow`.
+This maps to the structure system:serviceaccount:github.com/{repository}:{workflow} and helps identify the origin of the request.
+This didn't work... and resulted in a shitshow of OIDC errors, permission errors and "Error code: 400.
+The attribute condition must reference one of the provider's claims")

+The traditional method of using JSON keys is still perfectly fine for non-production use cases or proof-of-concept projects:
+A JSON key file of the service account is created in IAM & Admin by creating a new service account with `Composer Administrator` and `Storage Object Admin` attached and downloading the JSON key.
+The contents of the key is stored as `GCP_SA_KEY` in GitHub Actions together with the project ID as `GCP_PROJECT_ID`.
+Both are stored as Repository secrets since they are only used for this project and this repository.
+(This is SO MUCH EASIER)

 ### Infrastructure as Code with Terraform